-Moravian College has some of the oldest and largest trees in the nation.
-They are known as "Heritage Trees" since they have been an important part of Moravian College's history and stood on the grounds for many generations.
+Moravian University has some of the oldest and largest trees in the nation.
+They are known as "Heritage Trees" since they have been an important part of Moravian University's history and stood on the grounds for many generations.
 Learn the stories behind some of our Heritage Trees.

 At one time, there stood a tree on Church Street in front of the President's House.
 It was thought to have stood during the revolution and was decorated and honored with a plaque.
 A photo of Church Street was later discovered from the 1850s, but there was no tree!

 The tree unfortunately became diseased and had to be removed during President Rokke's term.
 Even though it wasn't standing during the revolution, it was an important tree on campus.
 From the wood, the Tree Table was created for the President's Lounge where it now sits in Main Hall.